 Solar energy is the most common form of renewable energy in Tanzania.
 It is an efficient and cost-saving option for homes and institutions in the country.
 Solar is often the primary choice for households and businesses in areas not connected to the main grid.
 Businesses that are conscious of their carbon footprint also prefer solar.

 As a company dealing with the installation of solar systems, we can state with confidence that solar energy is an affordable and reliable option for your energy needs.
 You can expect a good quality solar system to last 25 to 30 years at optimum capacity.

 Preliminary findings from a renewable energy resource mapping project conducted by the World Bank show that over 10% of Tanzania has a high potential for wind power energy.
-The wind resources are concentrated on the Great Lakes regions, the plains and the highland regions of the Rift Valley.
+The wind resources are concentrated in the Great Lakes regions, the plains, and the highland regions of the Rift Valley.

 Some areas of Tanzania suffer from insufficient electricity production and difficulties in national grid expansion.
 Small hydropower plants have been identified as a potential solution to relieve the burden.